 Ubuhle Women: Beadwork and the Art of Independence is on display now through September 10, 2017.
 Admission, which includes access to the exhibition and the museum's permanent collections, is $14 for adults, $11 for seniors 60 and over, $11 for active duty military personnel, $11 for students 18 years and older with ID, and $6 for youth ages 7 to 17.
 Admission is free for DAI members and children under 6.
 Museum hours are Wednesday through Saturday 11 am – 5 pm with extended evening hours on Thursdays until 8 pm and Sunday Noon – 5 pm.
 The museum is closed Mondays, Tuesdays, and major holidays.

-Amy Dallis is a Dayton native with a passion for Emily Dickinson, Impressionist art, great books, British TV and artisan coffee.
+Amy Hollan is a Dayton native and senior living expert with a passion for Emily Dickinson, Impressionist art, great books, and artisan coffee.
+Dayton Local loves having her as a contributor.